amitxv/PC-Tuning/docs/post-install.md

 ## Disable Process Mitigations (Windows 10 1709+)

+> [!WARNING]
+> Disabling process mitigations may negatively impact security.
+Users should assess the security risk involved with modifying the mentioned setting.

 Open CMD and enter the command below to disable [process mitigations](https://docs.microsoft.com/en-us/powershell/module/processmitigations/set-processmitigation?view=windowsserver2019-ps).
 Effects can be viewed with ``Get-ProcessMitigation -System`` in PowerShell.

 ```bat